inplayer-org/docs/docs/jssdk.md

 });
 ```

-It is important to know that you will need to have a code that will process every different notification type when you receive notification message inside **OnMessage** callback.
+It is important to know that you will need a code that will process every different notification type when you receive notification message inside **OnMessage** callback.

 Basic use-case is to have **'redirect to premium section'** handler after successful payment notification message.